YLoveDBule/cMenu-Plugin/README.md

 ## cMenu Status Bar Menu

-With the new [1.1.0](https://github.com/chetachiezikeuzor/cMenu-Plugin/releases/tag/1.1.0) update, you can control to bottom value of cMenu, as well as toggle to hide cMenu and add/delete new command items.
+With the new [1.1.0](https://github.com/chetachiezikeuzor/cMenu-Plugin/releases/tag/1.1.0) update, you can control the Offset (px) of cMenu (distance from text selection), as well as toggle to hide cMenu and add/delete new command items.
 The delete button will remove the most recently added command.

 ![](https://raw.githubusercontent.com/chetachiezikeuzor/cMenu-Plugin/master/assets/cMenu%20status%20bar%20menu.gif)

 ![](https://raw.githubusercontent.com/chetachiezikeuzor/cMenu-Plugin/master/assets/cMenu.png)

+## New Layout & Settings (Refactor)

+The menu layout has been refined to be more compact and adaptive.
+Key changes:

+- Button gap (px): Controls spacing between buttons.
+Implemented via CSS grid gap for consistent layout.
+- Button size: Scales overall button size by changing the menu's font-size (buttons inherit font-size).
+- Offset (px): Vertical gap between the menu and the current selection.
+Status bar slider label updated to “Offset (px)”, range 0–24, step 1.
+- Dynamic columns: The number of columns is computed automatically based on available editor width, button size, and command count.
+The old fixed “columns per row” setting has been removed to prevent trailing empty space.
+- Styling: Button margins are removed; spacing is handled exclusively by grid gap for predictable wrapping.

+These settings apply immediately; adjustments reflow the menu without leaving empty trailing columns.

 ## Installation